vivaxy/vscode-conventional-commits/README.md

 ## Troubleshooting

 1. Switch to the VSCode `OUTPUT` tab, select `Conventional Commits`.
 2. Copy all the output.
-Before sharing it, make sure you have omitted some private date.
+Before sharing it, make sure you have removed all private date.

 ![Debug instruction](./assets/docs/debug-instruction.png)